apache/druid/docs/development/extensions-contrib/iceberg.md

   "fs.s3a.endpoint" : "S3_API_ENDPOINT"
 }
 ```
-Since the Hadoop AWS connector uses the `s3a` filesystem based client, the warehouse path should be specified with the `s3a://` protocol instead of `s3://`.
+Since the Hadoop AWS connector uses the `s3a` filesystem client, specify the warehouse path with the `s3a://` protocol instead of `s3://`.

-### Local Catalog
+## Local catalog

 The local catalog type can be used for catalogs configured on the local filesystem.
-The `icebergCatalog` type should be set as `local`.
-This catalog is useful for demos or localized tests and is not recommended for production use cases.
+Set the `icebergCatalog` type to `local`.
+You can use this catalog for demos or localized tests.
+It is not recommended for production use cases.
-This catalog only supports reading from a local filesystem and so the `warehouseSource` is defined as `local`.
+The `warehouseSource` is set to `local` because this catalog only supports reading from a local filesystem.

-### Known limitations
+## Known limitations

+This section lists the known limitations that apply to the Iceberg extension.

-This extension does not presently fully utilize the iceberg features such as snapshotting or schema evolution.
-Following are the current limitations of this extension:
+- This extension does not fully utilize the Iceberg features such as snapshotting or schema evolution.

-- The `IcebergInputSource` reads every single live file on the iceberg table up to the latest snapshot, which makes the table scan less performant.
-It is recommended to use iceberg filters on partition columns in the ingestion spec in order to limit the number of data files being retrieved.
-Since, Druid doesn't store the last ingested iceberg snapshot ID, it cannot identify the files created between that snapshot and the latest snapshot on iceberg.
+- The Iceberg input source reads every single live file on the Iceberg table up to the latest snapshot, which makes the table scan less performant.
+It is recommended to use Iceberg filters on partition columns in the ingestion spec in order to limit the number of data files being retrieved.
+Since, Druid doesn't store the last ingested iceberg snapshot ID, it cannot identify the files created between that snapshot and the latest snapshot on Iceberg.
-- It does not handle iceberg [schema evolution](https://iceberg.apache.org/docs/latest/evolution/) yet.
-In cases where an existing iceberg table column is deleted and recreated with the same name, ingesting this table into Druid may bring the data for this column before it was deleted.
+- It does not handle Iceberg [schema evolution](https://iceberg.apache.org/docs/latest/evolution/) yet.
+In cases where an existing Iceberg table column is deleted and recreated with the same name, ingesting this table into Druid may bring the data for this column before it was deleted.
-- The Hive catalog has not been tested on Hadoop 2.x.x and therefore is not guaranteed to work with Hadoop 2.
+- The Hive catalog has not been tested on Hadoop 2.x.x and is not guaranteed to work with Hadoop 2.